 Step 2: Cleaning the area

 The surface area to which the vinyl will be applied must be thoroughly cleaned from dust, grease or any contamination which could affect the adhesion of the vinyl.
-We recommend using rubbing alcohol to properly clean the surface area.
 Do not use Windex or other similar products, because it will leave a residue that will prevent the decal from adhering well.

 Step 3: Measuring the area

 Measure the surface area and use a pencil, erasable pens, or painters tape for guide lines.
 The last thing you'd want is to have a clean surface only to have your vinyl not aligned properly in the end.
 We've had many stories from customers saying they did not measure the area before applying the vinyl and it ended up crocked and not straight.

 Use a squeegee or credit card and rub it onto the surface of the clear transfer tape multiple times. — This will reactivate the adhesive on the transfer tape making the decal being able to cling onto it.